How to obtain a dataset from the TBIMS

 External requests are made from persons who are not affiliated with the TBIMS

-- The External Database requires a brief proposal, has an approval process, and encourages collaboration with TBIMS researchers
+1. The External Database requires a brief proposal, has an approval process, and encourages collaboration with TBIMS researchers

-- The Public Use Database includes no HIPAA-defined identifiers, and there is an embargo on the usage of the most recent two years of data
+2. The Public Use Database includes no HIPAA-defined identifiers, and there is an embargo on the usage of the most recent two years of data; there is no review process to obtain the Public Use Database

 Interactive Tools

 Links to interactive tools used to describe the database at an individual level using significant baseline covariates are provided below.
-Development and proper usage of these tools may be obtained by referencing their corresponding articles where respective citations are provided below.
+Development and proper usage of these tools may be achieved by referencing their corresponding articles where respective citations are provided below.

-Medical Conditions and Functional Outcome / Life Satisfaction 10 IGC Trajectory Tool
+Medical Conditions and Functional Outcome / Life Satisfaction IGC Trajectory Tool

 Functional Outcomes IGC Trajectory Tool